Used for: Filtering or altering items based on specific dates.

 Removing a sale ''sign'' from your title:

-And if you want to add something to a field, like letting your customers know certain products are on sale, this is of course also possible:
+And if you want to add something to a field, like letting your customers know certain items are on sale, this is of course also possible:

-Filtering products based on their date of creation:
+Filtering items based on their date of creation: